Buying Guide to Eames Style Lounge Chairs (UK 2024)

 If you see something at a very regular or permanently advertised discount ask yourself how that retailer is able to offer such a large discount, without compromising on something? eg; materials or labour costs.
 This stands true for any furniture product.

-Somewhere in that process, something has to be eliminated or reduced to be able to regularly offer a product at such a discount.
+Somewhere along in the entire production process, something has to be eliminated or reduced to be able to offer a product at such a big discount.

 Wording is paramount as unscrupulous sellers may try to pass off cheaper chairs by masking the description with carefully chosen words.

 Does it say leather?
 Not 'leatherette', 'faux leather', PU leather, 'leather seat' or 'leather pad'.
-Be wary of very small print, and search to see if it says Piping in PVC, as therefore the piping trim on seat edge may not be full leather and PU tends to fray and wear off quickly
+Be wary of very small print, and search to see if it says Piping in PVC or trim in PU, as therefore the piping trim on the seat edges may not be full leather and PU tends to fray and wear off quickly.

-What type of leather?
+What type of leather is it?
 Like any material there are variations in quality.
-For example, corrected grain leathers are often thinner and not as supple as premium European aniline leathers which tend to be at the higher end on price and some will age with a patina acquired and associated with a high quality leather.
+For example, corrected grain leathers are often thinner and not as supple as premium European aniline leathers, which tend to be at the higher end on price.
+Some will age with a patina associated with a high quality leather.
 Again, take note that it does not say 'Italian Style Leather'.
-Italian Style is different to Italian leather.
+Italian Style Leather is different to Italian leather.

 Are the feet individually adjustable?
 You need to be able to adjust each foot pad individually on both the chair and ottoman to use on an uneven floor or using the chair on a rug.